dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 <!--- Note!
 This is generated from cli.js so edits directly in the cli.md will be overwritten. -->

-This is a documentation of the scripts avaialble from the root level.
-All these scripts are defined in root package.json and in general the scripts defined in package.json either call a script provided by a dependency or one or more scripts from the script package.
-This script definition is available in the documentation for each script and to get more detailed information about how a script works inspect the src
+This is a documentation of the scripts available from the root level.
+All these scripts are defined in root package.json and in general the scripts defined in package.json either call a script provided by a dependency or one or more scripts from the scripts package.
+This script definition is available in the documentation for each script and to get more detailed information about how a script works inspect the src.

 ## TOC